Lincoln-Zephyr

 The Lincoln-Zephyr is a line of luxury cars that was produced by the Lincoln division of Ford from 1936 until 1942.
 Bridging the gap between the Ford V8 DeLuxe and the Lincoln Model K (in both size and price), it expanded Lincoln to a second model line, competing against the Chrysler Airflow, LaSalle, and the Packard One-Twenty.

 Following the discontinuation of the Model K after 1940, Lincoln shifted its production exclusively to the Lincoln-Zephyr design.
-After World War II, the Zephyr name was dropped, lasting through 1948.
-It was the basis of the first Lincoln Continental, Lincoln's longest-running nameplate.
+After World War II, the Zephyr name was dropped.

+The Zephyr had been the basis of the first Lincoln Continental, which debuted in 1940 and became Lincoln's longest-running nameplate.
 The model line was powered by a V12 engine, in contrast to its competitors' V8 and inline-8 engines.

-The Lincoln-Zephyr was conceived by Edsel Ford and designed by Eugene Turenne Gregorie.
+The Lincoln-Zephyr was conceived by Edsel Ford and designed by Eugene Turenne "Bob" Gregorie.
 It was assembled at the Lincoln Motor Company Plant in Detroit, Michigan.